22.214.171.124 Common Pension Rates

 Note: It is important to note that someone with no AWLR at all (e.g. first arrived in Australia after age pension age) will receive a NIL rate of pension, even though they remain qualified.

 People paid under agreements who have dependent children, may be paid additional child amounts component as part of their pension.
-See 10.1.9.50 Payments for Children of Pensioners Overseas.
+See 10.1.9.50.

 Agreement pensioners in Australia are paid a direct-deduction rate.
 Foreign pension from the agreement country is directly deducted (dollar for dollar) from the normal maximum rate; then the income-and-asset test (excluding the foreign pension already used as a direct deduction) is applied to the remainder.